zzonyo/trust-docs-test/source/index.html.md

 currency    | string    | Stable coin name (USDT/PAX/USDC/TUSD)
-amount     | string    | Amount of stable coin to exchange (Due to factors such as the amount of the exchange account, the amount returned may be smaller than the amount requested.) type        | string   | Type of the exchange (buy/sell) exchange-amount       | string   | Amount of HUSD to exchange in or out quote-id       | string   | Stable currency quoteID expiration|string|Term of validity
+amount     | string    | Amount of stable coin to exchange (Due to factors such as the amount of the exchange account, the amount returned may be smaller than the amount requested.) type        | string   | Type of the exchange (buy/sell) exchangeAmount       | string   | Amount of HUSD to exchange in or out quoteId       | string   | Stable currency quoteID expiration|string|Term of validity

 ### Error Code